felixlopz/hubrise-test-task/content/docs/en/account.md

   description: How to manage HubRise Accounts.
 ---

 An Account refers to the brand, and contains one or more Locations.
-Users on HubRise might have access to one to multiple Accounts.
-You can switch from one Account to the other using the **Account** dropdown at the very top of the HubRise back office.
+Users on HubRise might have access to one or multiple Accounts.
+You can switch from one Account to another using the **Account** dropdown at the very top of the HubRise back office.

 The **SETTINGS** page displays information about your Account and allows you to make configuration changes.